xspanger3770/GlobalQuake/README.md

 ## Installing

-A guide for installing the applciation and the software needed for it can be found here (link coming soon).
+A guide for installing the application and the software needed for it can be found here: [Tutorials](https://github.com/xspanger3770/GlobalQuake/tutorials)

 ## Contributing

-Any contributions, including feedback and suggestions are highly appreciated!
-See [Contributing guidelines](https://github.com/xspanger3770/GlobalQuake/blob/main/CONTRIBUTING.md)
+If you are considering to contribute to the project, make sure you have read the [Contributing guidelines](https://github.com/xspanger3770/GlobalQuake/blob/main/CONTRIBUTING.md)

 ## Project Licensing